DakuwoN/Adventure_Game/README.md

 ## My process

-I began by created my repository through Git and then cloning to a remote repository on GitHub.
+I began by creating my repository through Git and then cloning to a remote repository on GitHub.
 Then, I used the import module twice, one for random, and the other for time.
 Next, I would create an array of strings, that would then be assigned to a variable.
 I created multiple functions, and conditional statements, along with print statements in order to build the game.
 Finally, I checked the user input with a valid input function.
 Testing was a common occurence during the building process.
 Once all of my testing passed, I had the game completed.

 ### Built with